JacChin/streamlit-example/README.md

 # Welcome to My Diabetes Prediction Application!

-This is about the early prediction of diabetes application by using Decision Tree as the modelling algorithms :heart:
+This is about the early prediction of diabetes application by using Decision Tree as the modelling algorithm. :heart: